Purpose and Scope of the Journal:

 Authors of the research article are required to submit an Author Agreement Form that declares originality, not accepted for publication anywhere, consent of Authors for paper publication in the journal, and nomination of corresponding authors.
-The Author Agreement Form must be signed by all the authors of the research paper.
+The Author Agreement Form must be signed by all the research paper's authors.

 Deadlines of all processes

 The authors can submit their research papers throughout the year.
 There is no submission deadline.

 GJMAS is a double-blind peer-reviewed journal.
 Submitted papers and short communication are evaluated by independent referees/reviewers and Editorial Board members specialized in the article field.
 Two independent Reviewers evaluate the submitted material’s scientific significance and novelty, define its accordance with the general journal profile, and scrutinize its content for compliance with the journal’s publication ethics.
 After the refereeing process is complete, the paper may be rejected, returned to the author for revisions, or accepted for publication.

 The authors are responsible for the contents of their paper or short communication.
 Editors may request an author, when necessary, to elaborate on the content or technical details of the paper.
 Scientific editing might change the format and correct the writing to render it compliant with the journal's editorial policy.